By Andrew Levings

 - Take some time off completely.
 This varies on the severity of the knee injury.
 Be sensible, if you cannot walk you should not be stepping foot in the gym for a while.
 Take your mind off training activities, and perhaps plan for the future: i.e. diet and/or supplement regime.

 - Train upper body machines: Seated plate-loaded machines are often considered the best for early rehabilitation, as your feet are not supporting your body.

 - Start some (very light) hamstring, lower back and abdominal work.
 Hyperextensions, pull-throughs and kneeling abdominal pull-downs all work well, but there are many different exercises online.

 - You can then consider starting some light quad work.
-Start with bodyweight step-ups onto a low box (12-15") or bodyweight squats.
-Don't count the reps, just go by feeling.
-Cycling on a bike (such as a spin bike) is also an excellent rehab tool.
+Start with bodyweight step-ups onto a low box (12-15″) or bodyweight squats.
+Don’t count the reps, just go by feeling.
+Cycling on a bike (such as a spin bike or a folding exercise bike if you are limited for space) is also an excellent rehab tool.